endings

 Photo: Focus Features

-Spoilers ahead for the plot and ending of Conclave, now in theaters.
+Spoilers ahead for the plot and ending of Conclave, now streaming on Peacock.

 You might not expect the year’s most surprising twist ending to be in a film about the selection of a new pope, but it’s important to remember that the Vatican is a messy bitch who lives for drama.
 Edward Berger’s Conclave, adapted from the novel by Robert Harris, showcases the gaudy ritual and ornate displays of Roman Catholicism, while also offering an intimate (albeit imagined) look at the backroom dealings and catty confrontations that go into the election of the supreme pontiff.
 While the film’s ending is certain to catch audiences off-guard, it’s far from the only secret revealed over the two-hour run time — and it plays into the theme of progress versus tradition that serves as Conclave’s central conflict.